Cobie Durant: 2023

-He entered training camp as a candidate for a role as a starting cornerback following the departures of Jalen Ramsey and Troy Hill.
+Durant entered training camp as a candidate for a role of starting cornerback following the departures of Jalen Ramsey and Troy Hill.
 He competed against Derion Kendrick, Ahkello Witherspoon, Tre'Vius Hodges-Tomlinson, and Robert Rochell under defensive coordinator Raheem Morris.
-Head coach Sean McVay named him the starting nickelback and listed him as the third cornerback on the depth chart to begin the season, behind starters Ahkello Witherspoon and Derion Kendrick.
+Head coach Sean McVay named Durant the starting nickelback and listed him as the third cornerback on the depth chart to begin the season, behind starters Witherspoon and Kendrick.

-In Week 3, he earned his first start of the season at nickelback and set a season-high with six solo tackles and made one pass deflection during a 16–19 loss at the Cincinnati Bengals.
-In Week 6, Durant made four combined tackles (two solo) and set a season-high with two pass deflections as the Rams defeated the Arizona Cardinals 26–9.
+In Week 3, Durant earned his first start of the season at nickelback and set a season-high with six solo tackles and made one pass deflection during a 16–19 loss at the Cincinnati Bengals.
+In Week 6, Durant made four combined tackles (two solo) and had a season high two pass deflections as the Rams defeated the Arizona Cardinals 26–9.
 He was inactive for the Rams' 17–16 win against the Seattle Seahawks in Week 11 due to a shoulder injury.
-He finished the season with 39 combined tackles (23 solo) and six pass deflections in 16 games and nine starts.
+He finished the season with 39 combined tackles (23 solo) and six pass deflections in 16 games with nine starts.
 He received an overall grade of 56.9 from Pro Football Focus in 2023.

 The Los Angeles Rams finished the 2023 NFL season second in the NFC West with a 10–7 record to earn a playoff berth.
-On January 14, 2024, Durant started in his first career playoff game and made four combined tackles (three solo) during a 23–24 loss at the Detroit Lions in the NFC Wild-card Game.
+On January 14, 2024, Durant started in his first career playoff game and made four combined tackles (three solo) during a 23–24 loss at the Detroit Lions in an NFC Wild Card Game.